بِسْمِ اللهِ الرَّحْمٰنِ الرَّحِيْم

 “[t]his fact is part of the unseen that only Allah knows, and we can only know it through His Prophet.
 So we believe that the devil actually spends the night in this part of the nose even though we cannot perceive how.”

-Chick should have checked his nose every night, because it seems Satan was stuck somewhere in his body!
+Chick should have checked his nose every night because it seems Satan was stuck somewhere up there!

 - The majority of the people of hell are women who were ungrateful.